tim840818/nihongo_recognition/README.md

 ## Results
-Among the five trained cross validation models, the F1 score mean is $0.96$ with standard deviation of $0.02$, proving the good integrity of the model.
+Among the five trained cross validation models, the F1 score mean is 0.96 with standard deviation of 0.02, proving the good integrity of the model.

 The final trained model is selected by the model of the five validation models with the lowest cost.
-Evaluated by the testing data, it reaches $97\%$ accuracy and $0.97$ F1 score.
+Evaluated by the testing data, it reaches 97\% accuracy and 0.97 F1 score.

-The model is then tested by 92 handwritten Hiragana images of my own, reaching $77\%$ accuracy.
-Please take a look at `./test_my_handwriting`.
+The model is then tested by 92 handwritten Hiragana images of my own, reaching 77\% accuracy.
+Plese tke a look at `./test_my_handwriting`.

 ## Modules used